haooken/ManiacalLabs.com/content/posts/2019/1/Billiard_Ball_Arcade_Trackball_Mouse/index.md

 Did I mention I also love billiards?
 I'm no good, but I play whenever I get a chance.

 But anyways, what you see there is the trackball mouse used by the character "9-Ball", the con-woman team's quirky hacker, played by Rihanna.
-There's only a couple brief shots of the actual mouse in the film and it at least appears to work (more on this in a secon).
+There's only a couple brief shots of the actual mouse in the film and it at least appears to work (more on this in a second).
 Ridiculous as it is, I had to have one.

 Fortunately, the internet is vast these days and it took mere seconds to find out that the mouse in question was the popular [Kensington Expert](https://www.trackballmouse.org/kensington-expert-trackball-in-the-movie-oceans-8/) but that it also wouldn't work.. at least not well.

-You see, the Kensington Expert uses a 55mm (2.16 inch) ball but a standard american billiard ball is 57.3 (2.25 inch).
+You see, the Kensington Expert uses a 55mm (2.16 inch) ball but a standard American billiard ball is 57.3 (2.25 inch).
 So, at best, the billiard ball is slightly oversized and doesn't perfectly interact with the sensors.
 At worst, the sensors won't see it at all and, *gasp*, what you see in the film is pure movie magic.

-But really, that was no matter because, as a trackball afficionado, I have opinions about these things and trackballs with a center ball instead of under the thumb are terrible and should be avoided.
+But really, that was no matter because, as a trackball aficionado, I have opinions about these things and trackballs with a center ball instead of under the thumb are terrible and should be avoided.
 And besides, I didn't want the mouse from the movie...
 I wanted a mouse with a billiard ball.
 So in my true fashion, I started with a single specification, the 2 1/4 inch billiard ball and tried to find something that would work.

 Now, sure, I'm entirely capable of rolling my own solution, but my time is precious.
 And while research showed that there were no regular computer mice that used a ball of that size (the Kensington was the largest), it turned out that arcade trackballs use both 2 1/4 and 3 inch.
 I ended up finding a not cheap, but not outrageous arcade trackball unit that is 80's Atari compatible and still manufactured by Happ over on [ArcadeShop.com](http://www.arcadeshop.com/i/19/2-trackball-unit-white-ball-atari-happ.htm)